Gina Marie Torry

 Ms. Torry plans to take her extensive global network and experience into the development of the International Centre for Dialogue and Peacebuilding – creating a permanent, physical site in the United States at the confluence of the Mississippi and Minnesota rivers (at “Bdote” or “The Meeting Place” in the Dakota language) for advancing national and international peace and security.

-Co-Founder, International Center for Dialogue and Peacebuilding
+Co-Chair, International Center for Dialogue and Peacebuilding

 Ingrid Stange has been a leading force in the effort to foster a greater culture of philanthropy and corporate social responsibility in Norway.

 She serves on the board of directors of a number of organizations promoting social innovation, developing sustainable business in challenged countries, and meeting climate challenges.
 She serves on the advisory board of the Oslo Center for Peace and Human Rights, the Sahara Forest Project, and the IIX (Impact Investment Exchange, Singapore).
 She has founded the Norwegian NGO Partnership for Change focusing on empowering women and youth to build economic independence through education and business development.